Connecticut has had a creative bent since at least the Age of Impressionism.

 The famous P. T. Barnum of circus fame spent the majority of his life in his beloved Bridgeport.

-He served as mayor, and bequeathed several spaces to the city, including the P. T. Barnum Museum.
+He served as mayor, and bequeathed several spaces to the city, many have become the best things to do in Bridgeport, Connecticut.
+And that list, which includes Seaside Park, also features the P. T. Barnum Museum.

 This attraction features much of his collection, including such oddities as an authentic unwrapped mummy and preserved elephant.

 There’s no question this is one of the most unique attractions in Connecticut.